 Today, however, the vast majority of conflicts and potential conflicts of concern to the international community are internal conflicts, most often in states or across regions undergoing major political, social, and economic transition and dislocation.
 These conflicts generally have different causes from inter-state war, as well as different effects and dynamics.
 A major challenge is to improve our understanding of such conflict in order to develop new approaches to conflict management and prevention.

-The aim of the course is to give students a comprehensive overview of the various theories of contemporary armed conflict.
+The aim of the course is to give students a comprehensive overview of the various theories of contemporary collective political violence.
 In the course of the module, it will be demonstrated how theories of conflict have evolved, and how theory seeks to explain why conflicts start, the constraints and opportunities that actors face, the characteristics of conflict, and the changing dynamics of conflict.
-In particular it will:
+In particular, it will:

-1. Present an overview of different approaches to the study of international conflict;
+1. Present an overview of different approaches to the study of collective political violence, including types of warfare;

-2. Give students an understanding of why violent conflicts erupt, taking into account systemic, behavioural, political, and objective factors;
+2. Give students an understanding of why violent conflicts erupt and evolve (e.g. regionalise), taking into account systemic, behavioural, political, and objective factors;

 3. Explain the differences between inter- and intra-state conflicts;